gke/UAVXArm/wiki/UAVXFlightModes.md

 You may reassign these functions to other channels should you desire.

+You may choose to use the "Nav Sens" channel (default Ch7) to reduce the Pvel in flight.
+Pvel controls the pitch/roll angle for a given position error.
+The minimimum value is 0.5 and the maximum 1.0.
+If you do not use this channel then the default is 1.0.

 There are several parameters and checkboxes associated with flight modes and navigation.
 It is important to note the functions when checked of the following checkboxes.

   * Failsafes: enables all failsafe functions.
   * Req.
-GPS: disables the requirement for a good GPS signal before permitting throttle up.
+GPS: enables the requirement for a good GPS signal before permitting throttle up.
   * Autoland: enables autolanding with multicopters (Fixed wing aircraft orbit the home position).
   * Fast Desc: enables fast descents in all aircraft types.
 For multicopters this forces the aircraft to orbit while descending in an attempt to avoid VRS.
   * Glider:  enables glider functions including boost then glide behaviours associated with thermal and other soaring (all modes associated with gliding are EXPERIMENTAL @ May 2017).